• Home

 • Ensure that any other requirement is incorporated into your notification.

 Make sure that response timelines are specified and follow up if no responses are received to avoid potential time-bar issues or that condition precedents are not met.
+A sample draft is provided below and detailed notices and templates guide can be found at our variation orders and claim management toolkit.

 Time-bars are legal provisions in construction contracts that require claims to be submitted within a certain timeframe.